 By Steve Newton

-Twenty-five years ago tonight—on December 19, 1989—Ian Hunter and Mick Ronson played the 86 Street Music Hall in Vancouver.
+On December 19, 1989, Ian Hunter and Mick Ronson played the 86 Street Music Hall in Vancouver.

 For me, it didn’t get any better than that.
 I’d been a huge fan of Hunter ever since I first heard his old band, Mott the Hoople, and Ronson…well, if you liked David Bowie in the ’70s you liked him.